gaultier/libprom/README.md

 # Libprom

-A minimalistic library to parse Prometheus metrics in their text format.
+A minimalistic, C99 library to parse Prometheus metrics in their text format.
 It only depends on libc and does not allocate itself (you can pass it your custom allocator).
 See `example.c` for usage.

 ## Use it